Meet the team

 Junius began working with the chimpanzees as a security guard in 1996 when they were still living in the laboratory.
 He was was promoted to Animal Care in 2000 and was responsible for coordinating chimpanzee introductions and their movement from the laboratory to their new, permanent homes on the Marshall Islands between 2005 and 2006.
 Junius, now in the role of Manager of Animal Care, maintains a special bond with Mallak on Island 5, and is grateful to Humane Society International for stepping in to provide the chimpanzees with lifetime care.

 Anthony started his work on the team in 1991 as a member of the kitchen staff, playing the important role of food preparation for the chimpanzees.
-He is now a dedicated Supervisor of Animal Care and is is grateful for the opportunity to care for the animals.
+He is now a dedicated Senior Animal Caregiver and is is grateful for the opportunity to care for the animals.
 He is very fond of Lolo, the “Bossman”, who lives on Island 5.